piotrga/async-dynamo/README.md

 Building
 --------
-This library is build with SBT:
+This library is build with SBT.

+### AWS Credentials
+In order for tests to be able to connect to Dynamo you have to open Amazon AWS account and pass the AWS credentials to scala via properties.
+The easiest way to do this is to add them to SBT_OPTS variable, i.e. `export SBT_OPTS='$SBT_OPTS -Damazon.accessKey="..." -Damazon.secret="..."'`

+To build async-dynamo run:

      sbt clean test